perceh/Papery/README.md

 ## Contributors

 For questions or if you want to contribute in making Papery better you can tweet me at [@PE_Despian](https://twitter.com/peDespian "My Twitter")!

+## Testing
+This Framework has succesfully been tested by Monique Van Der Harst and Bart Knuppeveld.

 ## License